Data Security and Protection Policy Template

 b.
 All staff and contractors who have remote access to company networks shall be authenticated using the VPN authentication mechanism only.

 c.
-Segregation of networks shall be implemented as recommended by company network security research.
+Segregation of networks shall be implemented as recommended by the company's network security research.
 Network administrators shall group together information services, users and information systems as appropriate to achieve the required segregation.

 d.
 Network routing controls shall be implemented to support the access control policy.